miykael/LINEViewer/README.rst

 Windows
 *******
-1. Download and install the `newest Anaconda distribution that includes Python 2.7 <https://www.continuum.io/downloads>`_.
+1. Download and install the newest `Anaconda <https://www.continuum.io/downloads>`_ distribution that includes Python 2.7.
-2. Download and install the `current release of LINEViewer.exe <https://github.com/miykael/LINEViewer/releases>`_.
-3. Download the `current release of LINEViewer.exe <https://github.com/miykael/LINEViewer/releases/download/0.2.03/LINEViewer.exe>`_, put it on your Desktop and open it to run LINEViewer on your system.
+2. Download and run `LINEViewer.exe <https://github.com/miykael/LINEViewer/releases>`_.
+The first time, it will take some time to open as it first needs to install all necessary packages.

 Alternatively, you can also use the installation instruction for Linux / iOS on a Windows machine - as long as you have `Anaconda <https://www.continuum.io/why-anaconda>`_ on your system.

+To **uninstall** lineviewer use the following command: ``conda remove -n lineviewer-2.7 --all --yes``

 Linux / iOS
 ***********

 1. Download and install the `newest Anaconda distribution that includes Python 2.7 <https://www.continuum.io/downloads>`_.
-2. Create a conda environment with python 2.7:
-   ``conda create -y -n lineviewer-2.7 python=2.7 pip ipython matplotlib numpy scikit-learn scipy wxpython``
+2. Create a conda environment with python 2.7:  ``conda create -y -n lineviewer-2.7 python=2.7 pip ipython matplotlib numpy scikit-learn scipy wxpython``
 3. Activate lineviewer environment: ``source activate lineviewer-2.7``
 4. Install LINEViewer via pip: ``pip install --upgrade lineviewer``
 5. Start LINEViewer with: ``ipython --c "import lineviewer; lineviewer.gui()"``

-To uninstall lineviewer and the conda environment `lineviewer-2.7` use the following command:
-``conda remove -n lineviewer-2.7 --all --yes``
+To **uninstall** lineviewer use the following command: ``conda remove -n lineviewer-2.7 --all --yes``

 LINEViewer structure